inmourning/tsugomori-music-license/README.md

 ### You are free to:
 Use the music in any project, including commercial ones (e.g., games, videos, livestreams, events).

-Modify, remix, adapt, or transform the music for your own use.
+Modify, remix, adapt, or transform the music.

 Monetize derivative works (e.g., YouTube videos, games, or media that incorporate or modify the music).